coldshrine/study-notes/books/kanban.md

 ### The after meeting

 Huddles of small groups of 2 or 3 people.
 Team members that want to discuss something on their minds.
 After meetings generate improvement ideas and result in process tailoring and innovation.

+### Queue replenishment meetings

+These serve the purpose of prioritisation in Kanban.
+They happen at regular intervals providing cadence for queue replenishment.
+Ideally they will involve several product owners or business people from potentially competing groups.
+The tension becomes a positive influence.
+Mature teams evolve towards demand-driven prioritisation where stakeholders can be available on demand.

+### Release planning meetings

+Basically plan downstream delivery.

+### Triage

+Triage is used to classify bugs that will be fixed, and their priority, versus bugs that will not be fixed.

+The most useful application of triage is the backlog of items waiting to enter the system.

+The purpose of triaging the backlog is to reduce its size.
+A good rule of thumb is to trim the backlog for anything more than 3 months of work.

+There is a relationship between the size of the backlog, the volatility of the domain and the delivery velocity.

+### Issue log review and escalation

+When work items are impeded, an issue work item will be created.
+The issue will remain open until the impediment is removed and the original work item can progress through the system.
+Issues that are not progressing should be escalated.